Lombiq/.NET-Analyzers/Docs/ConfiguringAnalyzers.md

 ## How to override analyzer configuration globally

 If not all the configuration in this project is suitable for your solution then you can also override them globally.
 This way, the default configuration will be merged with your custom configuration and you can override any number of rules conveniently at one place for all projects in your solution.

+### Overriding analyzer configuration from a ruleset file

 1. Create your own ruleset file, similar to this project's *General.ruleset* file, and add any rule configurations there that you want to override.
 Also, include this project's *General.ruleset* file as a child, allowing its rules to be available by default.
 So you'll have something like this (rules included only as examples):
     ```xml